EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 ### Fortifications

-Fortifications, like ganks, are strategic, defensive fortresses built within Towny claims used to trap attackers and gain easy kills; on EarthPol, this is the colloquial term for this type of fortification.
+"Ganks" are strategic, defensive fortresses built within Towny claims that include a large component used to trap attackers and gain easy kills; on EarthPol, this is the colloquial term for this type of fortification.
 They are typically set up on the edges of your outpost or town.
 They are typically erected on the fly in the expected battle area as soon as the defending town discovers that a siege is being planned against them.
 Well-planned, defensively fortified towns will often pre-emptively build this defensive fortification around the border of their town, and combine this with walls surrounding the town.
 They come in several designs, depending on the time and resources available to create them.

 The optimal width for a gank is 2 blocks wide, stretching along the border of your town facing the siege banner.
 The deeper, the better, however the tradeoff is the amount of time and effort required to build one.
 Ganks should have an elevator system for easy access and escape.
 The goal is to trap attackers, making it harder for them to retaliate, while allowing you to land hits from a secure position.
 This strategy can significantly disrupt the attackers' rhythm and force them to waste valuable resources.